tenox7/wrp/README.md

 * Adjust your screen **W**idth/**H**eight/**S**cale/**C**olors to fit in your old browser.
 * Scroll web page by clicking on the in-image scroll bar on the right.
 * WRP also allows **a single tall image without the vertical scrollbar** and use client scrolling.
-To enable this, simply height **H** to `0` .
+To enable this, simply height **H** to `0` (or flag `-g 1152x0x216`.
 However this should not be used with old and low spec clients.
 Such tall images will be very large, take a lot of memory and long time to process, especially for GIFs.
 * Do not use client browser history-back, instead use **Bk** button in the app.
 * You can re-capture page screenshot without reloading by using **St** (Stop).
 This is useful if page didn't render fully before screenshot is taken.
 * You can also reload and re-capture current page with **Re** (Reload).